-The total bolt length composes of the mounting holes length and the height of your mounting base.
+This is a general example.
+Use the corresponding values for your camera.
+The total screw length composes of the mounting holes length and the height of your mounting base.
+For using less than the recommended length of thread engagement, calculate maximum torque as follows

-For using less than the stated length of thread engagement, calculate maximum torque as follows:
+Current length of thread engagement

-Current length of thread engagement Length of thread engagement in table × Torque in table = Current torque
+Length of thread engagement in table

+× Torque in table = Current torque